Magical place!

 Tertre Roteboeuf 1998 98p

 Tasted three times - last time in November 2013.
 Consistent notes.
 Tasted during early summer in 2000, this wine's complexity, richness, and raisiny lusciousness were overwhelming.
 A fabulous aroma of superbly concentrated berries with a rarely-seen degree of depth and finesse.
 Extremely dense on the palate and with the aftertaste, which lasts several minutes.
-It was like driving in an expensive sports car (Porsche or Lamborghini), purchased at half the regular price!
-Thirteen years later, in November 2013, it was aristocratic on the nose with excellent intensity of sweet cherries, rich and intense, great sweetness, great complexity, sensual and silky, luscious, tannin is covered in fruit and perfectly integrated.
-Incredibly long fruity finish.
+It was like driving in an expensive sports car (Porsche or Lamborghini), purchased at half the price!
+Thirteen years later, in November 2013, it was aristocratic on the nose, with excellent intensity of sweet cherries, rich and intense, great sweetness, great complexity, sensual and silky, luscious, tannin and fruit are perfectly integrated.
+Incredibly long, fruity finish.
 Magic stuff from Francois Mitjavile!

 Tertre Roteboeuf 1997 87p